-In a line Great value full drop-stitch tandem kayak with all the kit.
+In a line Still a great value full drop-stitch tandem IK with all the kit.

-• Keen price and in stock in the UK now • Not excessively wide but stable enough • Everything in the box except a lifejacket and some water • Clean, crease-free finish and assembly • Supportive backrest • Pumps up fast
+• Great price • Not excessively wide but stable enough • Everything in the box except a lifejacket and some water • Clean, crease-free finish and assembly • Supportive backrest • Pumps up fast

-• Folded-up, the boat is massive • Very hard to turn with the skeg fitted • Felt tippy with (removable) seat pad in place • White surfaces may get grubby • Seat base is hard • Footrest tubes too small and bendy • Wide side-tops rub on the paddle
+• Folded-up, the boat is massive • Very hard to turn with the skeg fitted • Felt tippy with (removable) seat pad in place • White surfaces may get grubby • Seat base is hard (as is the floor) • Footrest tubes too small and bendy • Wide sides rub as you paddle

 What They Say High quality drop stitch kayak comes with everything you need to get started on the water.